Have you ever heard the phrase gradatim ferociter? Very roughly, it translates to "step-by-step, fiercely."

-That's the approach of Blue Origin, developer of the New Shepard vertical-takeoff-and-landing spacecraft: step by step, fiercely -- and secretly.
-The company, established by Amazon.com founder Jeff Bezos, has remained one of the most tight-lipped in the biz, raising the curtain (slightly) only when it was ready to test its nine-engined rocket pod prototype.
-Inspired by the old DC-X craft developed by McDonnell Douglass for NASA and the Defense Department, the ship is designed to carry a handful of astronauts on a suborbital ride into space.
+That's the motto of Blue Origin, developer of the New Shepard vertical-takeoff-and-landing spacecraft: step by step, fiercely -- and secretly.
+The company, established by Amazon.com founder Jeff Bezos, operates mostly behind closed doors, opening them (briefly) to test its nine-engined rocket pod prototype.
+The suborbital astronaut transport was inspired by the old DC-X craft developed by McDonnell Douglas for NASA and the Defense Department.

-Quiet as the company might be, its whispers been sufficient to make NASA sit up and take notice.
-The space agency has ponied up $22 million in second-round Commercial Crew Development funding for the strut-legged craft, on top of the $3.7 million in first-round funding it awarded Blue Origin earlier to support development of a Launch Escape System (LES) and a composite crew module pressure vessel for structural testing.
+Quiet as the company might be, its whispers made NASA sit up and take notice.
+The space agency ponied up $22 million in second-round Commercial Crew Development funding for the strut-legged craft, atop the $3.7 million in first-round funding it awarded Blue Origin earlier to support development of a Launch Escape System (LES) and a composite crew module pressure vessel for structural testing.

 Blue Origin has support where it counts: namely, Congress.
 That leverage proved useful when the company lodged a September 2013 protest with the Government Accountability Office concerning NASA's bidding process for launch pad 39A.
 The company voiced concerns that a single company might monopolize the pad, granting it an unfair competitive advantage [source: Boyle].